Tsawwassen/hme/README.md

 - - Got that working...
 - - The export didn't have the columns in the correct order.
 - - - Used the columns option with Papa.uparse to allow the file to have the columns in the expected order.

+## 03/22/2024 - EMERGENCY CODEING
+- The app doesnt parse the scanned file with unit file correctly.
+- - Think I have a solution
+- - My test data was too big and didn't notice.
+Really need to use automated testing...
+- Created a 'small' test file that should cover the basics of what the file needs to handle
+- Received upload files for count day.
+- - I have also created a test scanned file.
+The file should scan everything once.
+- - - The 'difference' column should always be expected - 1

 ## QoL ToDos